+855 (0) 86 665 567

 1.2.
 By train

 The train is a means of transportation that you should choose if you want to relax in your seat and admire the scenery along the way.
 The Northern and the Southern regions are connected by a 2,600-kilometer track under the management of Vietnam Railways.
 The train goes all the way from Ho Chi Minh City to the Chinese border in the North.
-There are four seat classes for you to choose from: soft seat, hard seat, soft sleeper and hard sleeper.
+There are four seat classes for you to choose from: soft seat, hard seat, soft sleeper, and hard sleeper.

 According to scholarly sources, the culture of Vietnam originated from ancient Nam Viet, an ancient kingdom of Giao Chi people which shared characteristics of Han Chinese cultures and the ancient Dong Son Culture, considered one of the most important progenitors of its indigenous culture, during the Bronze Age.
-Nam Viet was occupied by Northern evaders in 111 BC, leading to the first Chinese domination of Vietnam lasting over thousand years that propelled Chinese influences onto Vietnamese culture in terms of Confucian philosophy governance, and the arts.
+Nam Viet was occupied by Northern evaders in 111 BC, leading to the first Chinese domination of Vietnam lasting over a thousand years that propelled Chinese influences onto Vietnamese culture in terms of Confucian philosophy governance, and the arts.

-Following independence from Chinese in the 10th century, successive Vietnamese imperial dynasties flourished as the country embarked on a southward expansion that annexed territories of the Champa and Khmer civilizations, which resulted in regional variances of modern-day Vietnamese culture.
+Following independence from the Chinese in the 10th century, successive Vietnamese imperial dynasties flourished as the country embarked on a southward expansion that annexed territories of the Champa and Khmer civilizations, which resulted in regional variances of modern-day Vietnamese culture.
 During the French colonial period in the mid-19th century, Vietnamese culture absorbed European influences including architecture, Catholicism, and the adoption of the Latin alphabet, which created the new official writing system that replaced the previous Chinese characters and Nom scripts.

-After French left, Vietnamese culture was characterized by government-controlled propaganda, which emphasized the importance of cultural exchanges with fellow communist nations such as the Soviet Union, China, and Cuba.
+After the French left, Vietnamese culture was characterized by government-controlled propaganda, which emphasized the importance of cultural exchanges with fellow communist nations such as the Soviet Union, China, and Cuba.
 Following the reform in 1986, Vietnam has continuously absorbed various influences from Asian, European, and American cultures.
 Part of the East Asian cultural sphere, Vietnamese culture has certain characteristic features including ancestor veneration and worship, respect for community and family values, and manual labor religious belief.
-Important cultural symbols include 4 holy animals: Dragons, Turtles, Phoenix, Unicorn.
+Important cultural symbols include 4 holy animals: Dragons, Turtles, Phoenix, and Unicorn.
 The national flower is lotuses and the most popular plant in Vietnam is bamboo.

 Newsletter